networking/init-cms-sandbox/README.md

 ### Download an Archive File

-First [download][2] and unpack the archive of the sandbox in your preferred location
+First [download][2] and unpack the archive of the sandbox in your preferred location.
+(Make sure to grab the latest stable version and not the master version, which is the latest development version)

 	https://github.com/networking/init-cms-sandbox/archive/master.zip